marco-de-pietri/FLUNED-repository/README.md

 ## FLUNED Tests

-A set of tests are present in the tests folder.
+A set of tests are present in the _tests-integration_ folder.
 These cases are very simple and have no physical accuracy, are just meant to test the integrated working of the scripts functionalities.
 To run these execute the following commands from a bash shell inside the tests folder called _FLUNED-Repository/tests-integration_

 1. Run the test suite.